gustrd/HublaPaymentsExercise/README.md

 This is only an exercise an still has many points to be enhanced.
 Some of then are:

 - Complete Unit Tests at the Front-end;
-- Documentation at Swagger;
+- Enhance documentation at Swagger;
 - Include user authorization/authentication;
-- Avoid repeated transaction info;
+- Avoid input of repeated transaction info;
 - Enhance CSS;
 - Table sort and filter;
 - Solve dependancy vulnerabilities/warnings.